 A beautiful vanilla, but on me it's absolutely fleeting.
 I can't smell it more than half an hour. what a pity!
 I only get the smell of a delicate vanilla - it's a very clean smell - I'd love to smell this way after a shower for instance.
 I do not smell any gaicwood or anything medicinal at all like some reviewers below. on me it's soft and a bit sweet, and really the only note I can detect is vanilla. it's a lovely skin vanilla though, not like a candle like some vanilla perfumes are.

+Vanille Exquise is my main fragrance and I can't get enough of it!
+I buy 2 bottles at a time because a few years ago, whilst the company was transitioning it from Limited Edition to full time fragrance, there was a dearth of this product in the Northeast and I couldn't find it anywhere.
 Rumor had it that Cyndi Lauper was buying up the supply at Bergdorf Goodman and Neiman Marcus- still, I managed to nab a few bottles and really fell in love with it.
 I've also worn Mandragore and am finishing my bottle of Mandragore Poupre, which my husband detests.
 He swears it makes me smell "like an old lady."
 Nice.